-We’ve seen a lot of different approaches to finding an outsourced dev team over the last twelve years of that we’ve been in the business.
-There are the corporate types that send out 99 question RFIs to a list of “qualified vendors” and then pick a short list for a round of more intensive questioning.
+We’ve seen a lot of different approaches to finding an outsourced dev team over the last fifteen years of that we’ve been in the business.
+There are the corporate types that send out 99 questions RFIs to a list of “qualified vendors” and then pick a short list for a round of more intensive questioning.
 There are casual businessmen who pick up their phone and call some people they know for recommendations and then call the recommendations out of the blue for a “chat.”
 There are the dyed-in-the-wool, “we’ll outsource our lunches to Asia if we can save a dime” types that send out a 40-page RFP, full of restrictive requirements, and instruct you to compete on this opportunity and win the multiyear contract, you must bid the best solution, with the best schedule and resources, at the lowest fixed price.

 Where do I start to find an Outsourced Dev Team?